mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

     $ dotnet new console
 ~~~

-The 'setenv' will not be necessary, if the enviromnment has been set up in your .bashrc as described in [Build environment](#buildenv))
+The 'setenv' will not be necessary, if the environment has been set up in your .bashrc as described in [Build environment](#buildenv))

 The 'dotnet new console' creates a Project, with a Project file `nuirun.csproj` and a `Program.cs` file.